Mohamed Zakariya

-Mohamed Zakariya,born 1942 in Ventura, California, is an American master Arabic calligrapher and an American Muslim convert.
+Mohamed Zakariya (born 1942 in Ventura, California) is an American master Islamic calligrapher and an American Muslim convert.

 Biography

-Mohamed Zakariya was born in 1942 in Ventura, California.
+Mohamed Zakariya was born in 1942 in Ventura, California, the son of art director Emrich Nicholson and Amy Aplin.
 Later he moved to Los Angeles with his family.
 Zakariya saw Islamic calligraphy for the first time in the window of an Armenian carpet store in Los Angeles.
 Zakariya traveled to Morocco in his late teens where he became fascinated with Islam and Islamic Calligraphy.
 After returning from his trip to the United States he converted to Islam.

-Zakariya spent some time studying manuscripts in the British Museum.
+Zakariya studied manuscripts in the British Museum.
 He then studied with the Egyptian calligrapher Abdussalam Ali-Nour.
-Afterwards in 1984, he traveled to Istanbul and became a student of the Turkish master calligrapher Hasan Celebi.
+Afterward, in 1984, he traveled to Istanbul and became a student of the Turkish master calligrapher Hasan Celebi.
 He received his diploma from Celebi in 1988 at the Research Center of Islamic History, Art, and Culture in Istanbul.
 He is the first American to receive this honor.
 In 1997, he received his second diploma, in the ta'liq script, from the master calligrapher Ali Alparslan.

 From 2004 to 2012, Zakariya was a member of the Joint Advisory Board, Virginia Commonwealth University School of the Arts in Qatar.
 He was awarded an Honorary Doctorate of Humane Letters by the university in 2012.

-Students from around the world travel to the United States to study under Zakariya.
+Students worldwide travel to the United States to study under Zakariya.